 Regardless of when any ruling would go into effect, MLPs are not for every investor, even now.
 These are complex investments that have attracted a lot of attention because of low interest rates, as well as that a huge percentage of their income goes to shareholders as distributions.
 This is why so many institutional investors and individual investors have found MLPs so attractive.

 Unfortunately, not all investors of MLPs understand the risks that they are taking on.
 Often, MLPs are touted as high yield securities that come with low risks even though that is far from true.
 For example, the majority of MLPs are invested in the natural resources infrastructure, which is inherently a risky arena in light of fluctuations in commodity and energy prices.
 Because MLPs must distribute the majority of their income to investors, they often have to borrow money to make these payments.
-This can be risky specially when the market is down.
+This can be risky especially when the market is down.
 Commodity price exposure, capital markets volatility, acts of God, and manmade damages also bring added risks.

 If your MLP investment was recommended to you by a financial adviser and you have reason to believe that misrepresentations or omissions were made when you were sold the investments—or that MLPs were never suitable investments for you to begin with—you may have reasons to file an investor fraud case.